taviso/nntpit/README.md

 discussing something you're not interested in?
 Well newsreaders let you ignore subthreads, but continue reading the rest without the clutter.

-Then there are poweruser features like scoring.
+Then there are poweruser features like scoring and macros.

 ## Scoring